Dendroidal sets as models for homotopy operads: Statement of main results

 \begin{proof} The fibrant objects of $\dset$ are exactly the $\infty$-operads.
 Hence, the map $u:A\To B$ is a weak equivalence if and only if, for any $\infty$-operad $X$, the map

 is bijective.
 We conclude the proof using the same arguments as in the proof of Corollary \ref{charequiinftyoper1}. \end{proof}

-\begin{cor}[Joyal] The category of simplicial sets is endowed with a left proper, cofibrantly generated, symmetric monoidal model category structure for which the cofibrations are the monomorphisms, the fibrant objects are the $\infty$-categories, and the fibrations between fibrant objects are the inner Kan fibrations between $\infty$-categories whose image by $\tau$ is a categorical fibration. \end{cor}
+\begin{cor}[Joyal] The category of simplicial sets is endowed with a left proper, cofibrantly generated, symmetric monoidal model category structure for which the cofibrations are the monomorphisms, the fibrant objects are the $\infty$-ca\-te\-go\-ries, and the fibrations between fibrant objects are the inner Kan fibrations between $\infty$-categories whose image by $\tau$ is a categorical fibration. \end{cor}

 \begin{proof} The model category structure on $\dset$ induces a model category structure on $\dset/\eta\simeq\sset$; see also Remark \ref{remcmfdendbasic2} for $B=\eta$. \end{proof}

 \begin{rem} Note that, the functor $i_!:\sset\To\dset$ is fully faithful and symmetric monoidal.
 Moreover, for any simplicial sets $A$ and $X$, we have $\map(i_!(A),i_!(X))=X^A$.
 We deduce from this that the induced map